 - What legal issues should be taken care of before a patient goes into hospice?

-You may also choose to have a Do Not Resuscitate order, which is an order which can go in all of your medical records and files to alert healthcare providers that you do not want CPR or other extraordinary life-prolonging measures taken in the event of an emergency.
+You may also choose to have a Do Not Resuscitate (DNR) on file.
+A DNR is an order that can go in all of your medical records and files to alert healthcare providers that you do not want CPR or other life-prolonging measures taken in the event of an emergency.
 Pyke & Associates, P.C. is here to ensure that all appropriate legal documents are created with your wishes in mind and making your preference for hospice care clear.